Voiceover translation involves dubbing as well as lip-syncing, both of which are distinct and require professional services.

 For instance, a voiceover in a commercial might describe the advantages of purchasing your product, while the actor on screen may be demonstrating the product’s use.

-It may be easier to localize the advertisement for another country as it would only require new audio to be recorded, and some title cards to be replaced.
+It may be easier to localize the advertisement for another country.
+You record some new audio, and replace some title cards.

 Dubbing intends to replace the original speakers voice with the voice and language of a different location.